Bill Riley (ice hockey, born 1950): Career

-Riley was given a tryout with the Washington Capitals during their inaugural season in 1974-75 and played in one game, but he spent most of his time in the minors, primarily with the Dayton Gems.
+Riley was given a tryout with the Washington Capitals during their inaugural season in 1974-75 and played just one game on 26 December 1974.
+In that game, he shared the ice with Capitals left winger Mike Marson, making the duo the first black teammates in the NHL.
+Riley spent the rest of the season and the next season in the minors with Dayton.
 It was during this time that he was reunited with and played under future Capitals' coach McVie.
-He would eventually be signed as a free agent by the Capitals during the 1976–77 NHL season and played for the Capitals in parts of the next three seasons.
+He would eventually be signed as a free agent by the Capitals during the 1976–77 NHL season and played for the team in parts of the next three seasons.

 Riley was claimed by the Winnipeg Jets in the 1979 NHL Expansion Draft, but only played in 14 games before he was sent to the minors, where he played, with the New Brunswick Hawks, Moncton Alpines and the Nova Scotia Voyageurs, until he retired following the 1983–84 season.
+Riley was the captain on the 1981-82 Hawks teams that won the AHL's Calder Cup championship.

-Riley was player-coach and captain of the St. John's Capitals of the Newfoundland Senior Hockey League for three seasons during the late 1980s.
+Riley was back on the ice as player-coach and captain of the St. John's Capitals of the Newfoundland Senior Hockey League for three seasons during the late 1980s.